drewpyun/MQTT-SFTP/README.md

 sudo vi/vim/nano /etc/ssh/sshd_config
 ```
 Please configure the SSH for your own use.
-For testing I only put the lines below to prevent root access from user "test:
+For testing I only put the lines below to prevent root access from user "test":
 ```
 Match User test
 ForceCommand internal-sftp